Margaret Truman: Singing

-At the beginning of her career, critical reviews of Truman's singing were positive, polite or diplomatic in tone, with some later reviewers speculating that negative opinions were held back out of deference for her father as a current sitting United States President.
+At the beginning of her career, critical reviews of Truman's singing were positive, polite or diplomatic in tone, with some later reviewers speculating that negative opinions were withheld from deference to her father as a current president.
 This practice was broken in 1950 when Washington Post music critic Paul Hume wrote that Truman was "extremely attractive on the stage... [but] cannot sing very well.
 She is flat a good deal of the time.
 And still cannot sing with anything approaching professional finish."
-The review angered President Truman (who was dealing that same day with the sudden death of his childhood friend and White House Press Secretary Charlie Ross), who wrote to Hume, "Some day I hope to meet you.
+The review angered President Truman (who was dealing that same day with the sudden death of his childhood friend and White House press secretary Charlie Ross), who wrote to Hume, "Some day I hope to meet you.
 When that happens you'll need a new nose, a lot of beefsteak for black eyes, and perhaps a supporter below!"
 Hume wanted to publish the letter, but Washington Post publisher Philip Graham vetoed the idea.
-However, Hume showed the letter to a number of his colleagues, including Milton Berliner, music critic of the rival Washington Times, which published a story.
-The Post was then forced to acknowledge the letter, which drew international headlines, becoming a minor scandal for the Truman administration.
-Reviewers after that felt more free to be honest in their reviews of her performances, with mixed criticism for her singing thereafter.
+However, Hume showed the letter to a number of his colleagues, including Milton Berliner, music critic of the rival Washington Times Herald, which published a story.
+The Washington Post was then forced to acknowledge the letter, which drew international headlines, becoming a minor scandal for the Truman administration.
+Subsequent reviewers felt freer to be honest in their reviews of her performances, with mixed criticism for her singing thereafter.

 Acting, radio, and journalism

-Truman's professional acting debut occurred April 26, 1951.
-She co-starred with James Stewart in the "Jackpot" episode of Screen Directors Playhouse on NBC radio.
-On March 17, 1952, Truman was guest soloist on The Railroad Hour in a presentation of the operetta Sari.
+Truman's professional acting debut occurred on April 26, 1951 when she costarred with James Stewart in the "Jackpot" episode of Screen Directors Playhouse on NBC radio.
+On March 17, 1952, Truman was a guest soloist on The Railroad Hour in a presentation of the operetta Sari.

-Truman also performed on the NBC Radio program The Big Show.
-There she met writer Goodman Ace, who gave her advice and pointers; Ace became a lifelong friend, advising Truman even after The Big Show.

-She became part of the team of NBC Radio's Weekday show that premiered in 1955, shortly after its Monitor program made its debut.
+Truman also performed on the NBC Radio program The Big Show where she met writer Goodman Ace, who offered her advice and pointers.
+Ace became a lifelong friend, advising Truman even after The Big Show.
+Truman became part of the team of NBC Radio's Weekday show that premiered in 1955, shortly after its Monitor program made its debut.
 Paired with Mike Wallace, she presented news and interviews aimed at a female listening audience.

-She appeared several times as a panelist (and twice as a mystery guest) on the game show What's My Line? and guest-starred more than once on NBC's The Martha Raye Show.
+She appeared several times as a panelist (and twice as a mystery guest) on the game show What's My Line? and guest-starred multiple times on NBC's The Martha Raye Show.